 She set the quill down, unable to write anymore.

 Five minutes before the hour, she left her room and made her way upstairs to the fourth floor.
 As if she were a condemned criminal on the way to the block, she slowly approached the golden door at the end of the passage.
-The door towered over her the closer she came; she felt smaller with each step.
+The door towered higher the closer she came, making her feel smaller with each step.